Prepare Your Child for a Visit to the Doctor

 You can also download these flash cards from Children's Hospital of Philadelphia to help prepare your child for what he or she will experience during a medical visit.

-It may help your child to watch a video about some of their favorite characters' visits to the doctor.
+It may also help your child to watch a video about some of their favorite characters' visits to the doctor.

 Videos about going to the doctor